 (Security Assessment aNd Engineering LABoratory │ www.KimLab.net)

-Especially, we focus on : ⑴ SDL (Security development lifecycle), ⑵ Threat modeling and risk assessment, ⑶ Security design & code review, ⑷ Supply chain security, ⑸ SOTA (Secure software updates over the air), ⑹ Security assessment & authorization such as Common Criteria, CMVP, SSE-CMM, RMF A&A, etc, ⑺ Blockchain & Crypto engineering.
+Especially we focus on : ⑴ SDL (Security development lifecycle) & supply chain security, ⑵ Automated threat modeling and risk assessment, ⑶ Formal methods for analyzing and assuring safety and security of software systems, ⑷ Composable and scalable secure systems, ⑸ SOTA (Secure software updates over the air), ⑹ Security assessment & authorization such as Common Criteria, CMVP, SSE-CMM, RMF A&A, etc, ⑺ Blockchain & Crypto engineering.

 What we've done